Are you claiming all the mechanical royalties you’re owed? If you’re not already working with a Music Publisher, chances are you’re missing out.

 In the days before digital media, these royalties were paid every time a song was mechanically reproduced as a CD or other physical medium.

 Nowadays, mechanical royalty payments have been extended to online sales.
-They’re generated whenever composition is streamed or downloaded on platforms like Spotify, Apple Music, iTunes and Amazon.
+They’re generated whenever a composition is streamed or downloaded on platforms like Spotify, Apple Music, iTunes and Amazon.

 That means you could be earning additional mechanical royalties on top of your existing royalty payments every time someone plays your song on Spotify.